The Fatal Woman

 The Fatal Woman (De Vloek van het Testament) is a 1915 Dutch silent drama film directed by Maurits Binger and Louis H. Chrispijn.
+It was distributed by Hollandia films, and screened with such foreign films as Her Luck in London.

 De vloek van het testament can be translated as The curse of the testimony; the film was a big Dutch movie at the time with 48 copies through Europe and 12 copies crossing to America.
 It was the last directed movie of Chrispijn; he wanted to get out of movies.

+Plot

 The storyline is about a testimony found in an old wooden desk and advocate couple van Dalen claiming the rights of it.
 After a big manhunt (everybody wants the testimony), it comes back to the finder and rightful owner.